Nublet-z/myNotes/allNotes/Linux Maintenance/Week6.md

 to exclude specific file type.
 You also can backup for specific file with have specific size by defining its `--min-size` and `--max-size`.

-for inotify
-https://segmentfault.com/a/1190000018096553
+refer to this website for inotify: https://segmentfault.com/a/1190000018096553

-basicaly when we need to backup we should do it manualy, but we wat to do automaticaly. using inotify to monitor whether there is any change or not.
+basicaly when we need to backup we should do it manualy, but we want to do automaticaly. using inotify to monitor whether there is any change or not.

 ## COMMAND
 #### `# rsync`